 Before diving into the specification and documentation, we recommend reviewing the high-level diagrams below to gain some familiarity with the functionality of the Rosetta APIs.

 The Rosetta APIs are organized into two distinct categories, the Data API and the Construction API.
 The Data API retrieves data from a blockchain network.
 The Construction API constructs and submits transactions to a blockchain network.

-If you have seen illustrations of the flow of transaction construction in other blockchain SDKs, the following diagrams may seem peculiar to you.
 Unlike traditional SDKs, Construction API implementations are fully stateless, can perform construction offline (when metadata like an account nonce is pre-fetched), and never have access to private key material.

 Fortunately, it is possible (and encouraged) to build higher-level interfaces on top of these low-level endpoints to simplify development for integrators.
-For example, an interface developer may wish to automatically fetch metdata during their call to construct a transaction so users would not even know there are multiple interactions occurring.
+For example, an interface developer may wish to automatically fetch metadata during their call to construct a transaction so users would not even know there are multiple interactions occurring.
 One could also provide a signing library with their higher-level interface so users do not need to use a detached signer.
 Here is an example of a simplified flow:

 Updated about 2 months ago